tyj144/euler/README.md

 # Project Euler Solutions
-My solutions for the Project Euler problems, which can be found at https://projecteuler.net/archives.
+These are my solutions for the Project Euler problems.
+The problems themselves may be found at https://projecteuler.net/archives.